 Temptation is all around us.
-From frivolous, extravagant purchases to the simple joys, don’t we all encounter them in some form or another – and they are out there on a daily basis, and because we are human, many of us don’t defy the odds, whether they be major or minor.
+From frivolous, extravagant purchases to the simple joys, we all encounter them in some form or another.
 Christ walked this earth as a man and faced many similar challenges – we, however seem more susceptible to luring pursuits, but like Jesus have the option to say “no.” Being the son of God gave Him no “special” privileges for resistance, contrary to secular belief.
 Miramax’s 2000 film Chocolat concocts an array of tempting concepts, or more precisely: confectionary delights but like so many other stories, the script goes much deeper than that.

-Its premise brings two red-cloaked figures into a small, tight-knit village one blustery night whose villagers quickly pass judgment on.
+Its premise brings two red-cloaked figures into a small, tight-knit village one blustery night where villagers quickly pass judgment.
 The pair is a strong-willed businesswoman named Vianne and her young daughter.
-Quickly the two set to work opening a shop which delights the women of the small town but angers its town father.
+Quickly the two set to work opening a shop which angers its town father.
 In Vianne, they see a threat that could disrupt their “proper” ways of life.
-Because she doesn’t change her flamboyant lifestyle to appease their set of rules, she is shunned and whispered about behind her back.
-Irrespective of the considerable weight the mayor carries with him, Vianne still found kindred spirits in a number of people, and it is those relationships that win her some respect – most of the villagers are willing to stand behind her, to encourage her on the good she was doing when circumstances become difficult.
+Because she doesn’t change her flamboyant lifestyle to appease their set of rules, they whisper about her behind her back.
+Irrespective of the considerable weight the mayor carries with him, Vianne still finds kindred spirits in a number of people.
+It’s these relationships that win her some respect.
+Most of the villagers are willing to stand with her, to encourage her on the good she’s doing when circumstances become difficult.

 Still to this day, this is one of the most captivating stories in cinema.
-Not only is Vianne judged for the way she chose to live her life, but all around her, the people who were most critical were not above reproach.
-One man stands up against impropriety yet he isn’t willing to come clean about both he and his wife’s faults and under his watch, there are many immoral situations.
+Not only do people judge Vianne for the way she lives her life, but the people who are most critical aren’t above reproach.
+One man stands up against impropriety yet he isn’t willing to come clean about both he and his wife’s faults.
 If you were to take a microscope to the villagers in the tiny place, you probably would uncover many flaws in its people.
-All God expects is for us to do our best and know our hearts at the end of each day – to be able to look at the next with a clear conscious.
-Recently I sat down to re-watch this and was struck with how thought-provoking the script of the young cleric’s sermon was.
-During one of the mayor’s weakest moments he was tempted and found out, in turn inspiring the young man to take back his free speech rights by preaching a homily that was entirely his own reflections, and not “pre-approved” (to coin a phrase) by someone.
-In it he encourages his parishioners not to measure goodness by what we may deny ourselves but rather by what we *embrace,* what we create… and who we include.
-It is preceded by his questioning how Jesus Christ lived here on earth and not just His ultimate death on the cross but by His *humility* — that He was a man and lived as one.
+All God expects is for us to do our best; to be able to look at the next with a clear conscious.
+Recently did re-watch this and am struck by its thought-provoking script; this is especially true of the young cleric’s sermon.